CanonEllis/ML_SSTX/Projects/k-Nearest Neighbors(k-NN).md

 df.head()
 ```

-### Explanation:
-- We use Scikit-learn's `load_iris` function to load the Iris dataset.
-- The data is converted into a Pandas DataFrame for easier visualization.
-- We print the first five rows of the dataset to familiarize ourselves with the features.

 ## 4. Data Preprocessing

 Before building the k-NN model, we need to split the dataset into **training** and **testing** sets.
 The training set will be used to fit the model, and the testing set will evaluate how well the model performs on unseen data.